 Do you credit the source?
 Not just “it’s an Indian word,” but which peoples, which languages, which scholarly sources document it?
 Do you name the Nooksack and Lummi nations specifically?

 Do you use the accurate translation?
 “Noisy water” is a simplification.
 The precise meaning is “sound of water splashing or dripping fast and hard.”
-Using the simplified version is itself a form of erasure, stripping the word of its onomatopoeic specificity.
+When an outside organization reaches for the short version and stops there, it strips the word of its onomatopoeic specificity.
+Lummi and Nooksack people can render their own word however they choose, and do.
+This question is for everyone else.

 Do you have a relationship with the communities whose word you carry?
 Not a one-time acknowledgment in a newsletter.
 An ongoing, reciprocal relationship.
 Do Lummi or Nooksack people benefit from your use of their word?